 What are Appropriate Adults?

 Appropriate Adults are members of the public who volunteer to ensure people with mental ill-health, learning difficulties and autism are treated fairly when they are interviewed by the police.

 The scheme ensures that vulnerable people can understand the criminal justice process, reducing the risk of miscarriages of justice as a result of evidence being obtained from suspects which lead to unjust convictions.

 As an Appropriate Adult, you will be required to be present throughout some of the important stages a detainee will go through during their stay in custody such as when they first receive their rights and entitlements, when they are interviewed and/or searched.
 In addition, it would be necessary to be present if samples are taken like DNA and also if they are charged.
 This could also include voluntary interviews.

 As a volunteer you will be given the opportunity to make a valuable contribution to your community, develop your skills and experience, meet people and make friends.
 You will be provided with training and support to carry out the role.
 The role is voluntary (unpaid), although reasonable travelling expenses are paid.

-The scheme does not require a lot of a volunteer’s time but there will be the need to be flexible and available to support vulnerable people at short notice.
+There will be the need to be flexible and available to support vulnerable people at short notice.
 This may include some unsocial hours, although call outs will not take place after 11pm and before 7am.
 Access to a car is highly desirable as there will be a requirement to visit police custody locations in Leamington Spa and/or Nuneaton.